Mole Majimu: The VOC returns

 Although he hang on to his vassalage to the Spanish king and was said to be a friend of the Portuguese, Mole himself was not entirely appreciated by the Spanish authorities in Manila.
 As an author had it, "his respect is fear and his love is selfishness".
 When anti-Spanish resistance broke out in Jailolo in Halmahera in the wake of the Spanish conquest, he reportedly made various excuses and pretexts to abstain from intervening.
 His policy of trying to conclude a separate peace with Ternate indicates that the Spanish alliance was more strategical than cordial.

 From Mole's reign come the earliest explicit references to Tidore's relation with the lands of the Papuans.
 The Bacan Sultanate had previously made claims to Papua, but in the early 17th century it had shrunk to insignificance.
 By c.
 1600 many boats from New Guinea visited Tidore where the Portuguese commented on the Papuans' physical appearance in partly approving terms.
 Gold, silver and pearls could purportedly be obtained from the Papuan Islands.
 A Muslim cleric likewise told a Dutch official in 1622 that "the King of Tidore use to obtain gold from the Papuans".
 While the rumours of gold might be exaggerated, this indicates that the Sultan already had interests in Western New Guinea or Raja Ampat.
 Other documents indicate that Papua was seen as a hub of slave trade by the Tidore elite by this time.

 Death

-Sultan Mole Majimun passed away on 23 May 1627 at a very advanced age.
+Sultan Mole Majimun died on 23 May 1627 at a very advanced age.
 In spite of the official state of war, Ternate sent a customary burial gift, but the envoy was arrested since a Ternatan prince had recently attacked a ship sent by the King of Makassar to his Tidorese counterpart.
 By this time the royal clan had split into two competing lineages.
 His son Ngarolamo was reportedly accepted as heir more due to respect for Mole than for any affection on the part of the populace, since he regularly slept with other persons' wives.
 By contrast, his nephew Kaicili Gorontalo was a popular figure who stayed with the Sultan of Ternate and was considered the more legitimate heir.
 As it was, Ngarolamo managed to secure the throne although he would loose it after a brief reign.